Coughlin leads Durham to win over Glamorgan

 Glamorgan captain Chris Cooke told BBC Sport Wales:

-"It was a good fight-back, but it would have had to have been an incredible effort to cover upo the frailties in the batting in the first innings, and scoring under a hundred is always going to put you on the back foot.
+"It was a good fight-back, but it would have had to have been an incredible effort to cover up the frailties in the batting in the first innings, and scoring under a hundred is always going to put you on the back foot.

 "It is a bit difficult (to pick up morale) but there was a good fight-back between Dan (Douthwaite) and Salts, they played brilliantly and that should give the guys a bit of confidence going into the next two games.